 I regularly see quite a few teenage clients for facials and skincare consultations.
 Contrary to common belief, teens care about their skin, and a lot of them work really hard to have clear skin.
-Adolescence is hard enough with all of the social and emotional changes happening, compound that with the physical changes and you’ve got yourself a teen struggling internally and externally.
+Adolescence is hard enough with all of the social and emotional changes happening, compound that with the physical and hormonal changes and you’ve got yourself a teen struggling internally and externally.
 There is no reason that teenagers should have to endure acne without help.
 Here are my top 5 tips for surviving teenage skincare struggles.
+This can be applied to both males and females because I have found both care about their complexion equally.

 There are many factors that determine who will suffer from teenage acne, and I’ve yet to meet a teenager who doesn’t get the occasional breakout or blackhead.
 Genetics, hygiene, diet, and sleep can all influence teenage skin, but there are a few key ways we can help.